Atraya21/axway-open-docs/content/en/docs/central/mesh_management/observability.md

 First, we will create a Gateway in the namespace in which we installed our Istio agents.
 Please note if you already have a Gateway CRD, you can skip this step and specify that Gateway in the Virtual Service.

-In the example below we spcify the selector as the "istio-apic-ingress" i.e., the ingress gateway that is installed during the istio installation step in [Deploy your agents with the Amplify CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli).
-If you have a separate ingress gateway that you would like to use, change the spec.selector.istio field to that ingress gateway instead.
+In the example below we specify the selector as the "istio-apic-ingress" i.e., the ingress gateway that is installed during the istio installation step in [Deploy your agents with the Amplify CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli).
+If you have a separate ingress gateway that you would like to use, change the spec.selector.istio field to the label of that ingress gateway instead.

-**Note** For more information about Gateways crd please refer to [Istio documentation](https://istio.io/latest/docs/reference/config/networking/gateway/).
+**Note** For more information about Gateway CRD please refer to [Istio documentation](https://istio.io/latest/docs/reference/config/networking/gateway/).

 ```yaml
 apiVersion: networking.istio.io/v1alpha3